 We know that children will frequently have a range of needs.
 We provide training for all of our teaching assistants who are working with children with particular SENDs, for example, slow progress in reading, number and communication.
 We access specialist training opportunities in Camden for teachers and teaching assistants who support children with the most complex needs – for example moderate learning difficulty, hearing impairment and autism.
 Members of our SEND team attend training sessions run by national and local organisations.
 We use the eight national Teaching Standards to develop the knowledge, skill and confidence of all of our Teachers as part of their professional development.

 FREQUENTLY ASKED QUESTIONS (Skills and Expertise of staff)

 Q. How do you make sure that staff new to the school are able to meet my child’s needs?

 A. All staff new to the school have an induction programme which includes a meeting with the SENDCo.
 We provide detailed information about the range of pupils in her/his class, personal support and detailed guidance on how to provide high quality teaching and support.
 We use the knowledge of parents/carers to do this.

 Q. Will there be someone in the school who understands my child’s needs as soon as she starts?

 A. As soon as we know that a child is coming to our school with particular needs, we review our provision and provide relevant ongoing training.
-In particular, we will provide relevant training and guidance for your child’s class teacher on meeting his/her needs.
+We will provide relevant training and guidance for your child’s class teacher on meeting his/her needs.